I OVERVIEW – THE 'CHANGING ZEITGEIST'

 The changing privacy zeitgeist has altered not only the privacy and data protection regime within the United States, but it also threatens to change how the United States approaches certain transfers of information between the United States and other countries.

-What has not changed is that there are no significant or generally applicable data transfer restrictions in the United States.
+There are no significant or generally applicable data transfer restrictions in the United States.
 That said, the United States has taken steps to provide compliance mechanisms for companies that are subject to data transfer restrictions set forth by other countries.
-In particular, the EU–US Privacy Shield continues to provide a framework for transatlantic data transfers, and the United States was approved in 2012 as the first formal participant in the Asia-Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules system.
-The FTC's Office of International Affairs further works with consumer protection agencies globally to promote cooperation, combat cross-border fraud and develop best practices.88
+In particular, the United States was approved in 2012 as the first formal participant in the Asia-Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules system, and the FTC's Office of International Affairs further works with consumer protection agencies globally to promote cooperation, combat cross-border fraud and develop best practices.105

 Thus, it is safe to say that it is still too soon to tell what the impact of the CLOUD Act will be.
 That said, the CLOUD Act is clearly yet another example of how US lawmakers and regulators are trying to redesign the regulatory structures governing the data economy.